FabianvanUnen/Back-End-project-2022-2023/README.md

 # Disclaimer:

 > This is my final project for back-end rookie.
 It is _currently_ my proudest work among the many things I've made for bit-academy.
-It has a functional database intergrated by PDO with a login-system using sessions.
-I have not bothered translated it to English because It is a code showcase, it is not and was not made for day-to-day use.
+It has a functional database integrated by PDO with a login system using sessions.
+I have not bothered to translate it to English because It is a code showcase, it is not and was not made for day-to-day use.

 # Receptbeheer